Haim Arlosoroff: Political career

-Though Hitler hated Jewish people and wanted them expelled from Germany, in April 1933 the Nazis were not willing to let a large number of Jewish refugees flee to the surrounding nations.
+Though Hitler hated Jewish people and wanted them expelled from Germany, in April 1933 the Nazis were unwilling to let a large number of Jewish refugees flee to surrounding nations.
 According to historian Edwin Black, this was because Reich officials were concerned that fleeing Jewish refugees would lend large numbers to a growing international movement for the economic boycott of Nazi Germany.
-Hitler's government perceived that organized efforts by Jews to boycott German products on an international basis constituted a potential threat to the newly established Reich.
-Of additional economic concern to Germany, historian Black relates that German financial advisers warned the Nazi government that a mass exodus of Jewish laborers from Germany's workforce would badly damage the Reich's economic stability.
-The Nazis thus were motivated to find a convenient solution to rid themselves of Jewish people without a political or economic backlash.
+Hitler's government perceived that organized efforts by Jews to boycott German products on an international basis threatened the newly established Reich.
+Of additional economic concern to Germany, German financial advisers warned the Nazi government that a mass exodus of Jewish laborers from Germany's workforce would badly damage the Reich's economic stability.
+The Nazis thus were motivated to find a convenient solution to rid themselves of Jewish people without political or economic backlash.

-As German Jewish citizens had been prohibited from fleeing the country by the Nazi regime, Arlosoroff advocated to the Central Committee of Mapai that a financial trade agreement be negotiated between the Jewish Agency and German Reich officials to help facilitate their rescue and protect their assets.
-Seeking to overcome strict government restrictions preventing the removal of German capital from the country, Arlosoroff proposed a plan which would enable Jewish refugees to emigrate legally from Germany to Mandatory Palestine and salvage a portion of their property assets in the process.
-Arlosoroff contended, that in the absence of such an agreement, Jewish people attempting to flee Nazi persecution would be compelled to seek out illegal methods to remove their assets from Germany, thus potentially putting all their financial resources at risk.
+As German Jewish citizens had been prohibited from fleeing the country, Arlosoroff advocated to the Central Committee of Mapai that a financial trade agreement be negotiated between the Jewish Agency and German Reich officials to help facilitate their rescue and protect their assets.
+Seeking to overcome strict government restrictions preventing the removal of German capital from the country, he proposed a plan to enable Jewish refugees to emigrate legally from Germany to Mandatory Palestine and salvage some of their property assets in the process.
+Arlosoroff contended that in the absence of such an agreement Jewish people attempting to flee Nazi persecution would be compelled to seek out illegal methods to remove their assets from Germany, potentially putting their financial resources at risk.

 In 1933, Arlosoroff and German Reich officials viewed Mandatory Palestine as a land of opportunity for very different reasons.
 In the eyes of the Nazi leadership, the remote British-controlled territory appeared to be a "dumping-ground" suitable to isolate thousands of anti-Hitler Jewish refugees from the world's political arena.
 In addition, a financial agreement with Zionist leaders for the transfer of the refugees would help bolster a German economy adversely affected by anti-Nazi boycotts.
-For Arlosoroff and other Zionists, however, the potential mass transfer of Germany's Jews along with their assets to Mandatory Palestine presented a historic opportunity to help guarantee the future establishment of a Jewish nation in the ancient ancestral homeland of the Jewish people.
+For Arlosoroff and other Zionists, the potential mass transfer of Germany's Jews along with their assets to Mandatory Palestine presented a historic opportunity to help guarantee the establishment of a Jewish nation in the ancient ancestral homeland of the Jewish people.